Change Point Detection in Precision Matrices with D-trace Loss: Sensitivity Analysis with Respect to the Tuning Parameters

-The results are displayed in Figure \ref{fig:sen-ana}, with the three rows corresponding to $ m^\ast = 0, 1, 3 $, and the four columns showcasing the results for BICs (cf. \eqref{eq:def-BIC}), lossvals (cf. \eqref{eq:def-lossval}), Hausdorff distances, and F1 scores, respectively.
+We propose a sensitivity analysis of Methods b and c provided in Section \ref{sec:tuning-para} with respect to the calibration of $(\lambda_1,\lambda_2)$.
+More precisely, we illustrate the ability of the proposed strategies to identify the optimal pair $(\lambda_1,\lambda_2)$ for change point detection and sparse estimation.
+The experiments are conducted on datasets simulated according to \textbf{Setting (i)} in Section~5 of the main text with $ T = 100 $, $ p = 10 $, the ``sparsity degree'' being $ 80\% $ and $ m^\ast = 0, 1, 3 $.
+To better approximate the metric surfaces, we use a denser grid specified as $0.1,0.11,0.12,\ldots,1$ for $\lambda_1T$ and $10,11,12,\ldots,200$ for $\lambda_2T$.
+The results are displayed in Figure \ref{fig:sen-ana}, with the three columns corresponding to $ m^\ast = 0, 1, 3 $, and the four rows showcasing the results for BICs (cf. (\ref{eq:def-BIC})), lossvals (cf. (\ref{eq:def-lossval})), Hausdorff distances, and F1 scores, respectively.
 In each subfigure, lighter colors represent more favorable tuning parameters, indicating areas where the metric values are minimized or maximized as appropriate.
 To facilitate visualization given the wide range of values for BICs and lossvals, we pre-processed these metrics before plotting: specifically, we subtracted the minimum value to ensure non-negativity, then applied the \textsf{log1p} function in \textsc{Matlab} (i.e., $ \log (1 + \cdot) $) to compress the scale of the values, making the patterns more discernible and enhancing the interpretability of the results.

 The figures suggest consistent patterns across the surfaces of all four metrics.
 Specifically, there are distinct boundaries splitting the metric surfaces into two primary regions: an upper and a lower region.
 Each of these regions further subdivides into multiple subregions that exhibit similar characteristics across all four metrics.
 The lower regions of the BIC, lossval, and F1 score surfaces are characterized by numerous vertical bars, indicating areas of potentially optimal parameter combinations.
 In contrast, the Hausdorff distance surface displays a constant lower region.